top of page

 Co-founder & President of national youth-led registered nonprofit Shake Up The Establishment, which uses knowledge translation to improve literacy on the climate crisis, and encourages youth to participate in political action, in a non-partisan manner.

-Co-founder & Director of national nonprofit missINFORMED, which aims to improve the health of women and gender-diverse peoples.
+Co-founder & Vice-Chair (on Board of Directors) of national nonprofit missINFORMED, which aims to improve the health of women and gender-diverse peoples.

 Graduate Academic Assistant at the Climate Justice Research Collaborative, UBC Climate Hub